 Austin, TX 78741

 To ensure that Acceptance Agents have the tools they need to perform their jobs, all new and renewing applicants are required to complete mandatory training.
 The training session is available online at ITIN AA-CAA Online Pre-ApplicationTrainingPowerPoint.
 New and Renewing CAA applicants are also required to complete formal Forensic Document Training to obtain the necessary skills to determine the authenticity of identification documents.
 The original certificate of completion must be attached to the application Form 13551, Application to Participate in the IRS Acceptance Agent Program.
 For more information see: Forensic Training.

 - Compliance Reviews

 The IRS will conduct compliance reviews including both physical and correspondence reviews.
-Acceptance Agents are required to cooperate with IRS compliance checks as well as requests for information from the Treasury Inspector General for Tax Administration or the Government Accountability Office.
+Certified Acceptance Agents are required to cooperate with IRS compliance checks as well as requests for information from the Treasury Inspector General for Tax Administration or the Government Accountability Office.
 Failure to do so can result in termination from the program.